 Then there was the Cochrane Collaboration, in 2000.
 This group rigorously selected 27 low-fat and cholesterol-lowering trials to review (more than 200 trials were rejected).
 Their conclusion was that diets low in saturated fat have “no significant effect” on heart attack mortality.
 Lead researcher Lee Hooper, PhD, said “I was disappointed that we didn’t find something more definitive.”

-This month, the American Journal of Clinical Nutrition published a review of 21 studies.
+Or there’s the review of 21 studies published in the American Journal of Clinical Nutrition review.
 The studies ranged from 5 to 23 years in length and encompassed 347,747 subjects.
 In the authors’ own words: “Intake of saturated fat was not associated with an increased risk of CHD, stroke, or CVD.”